Page last updated 17 Nov 2020

 However, in proofs of incompleteness that involve the use of expressions that must be purely number-theoretic, it is crucial that the property of being number-theoretic is always strictly observed.
 But the substitution assumption precludes there being a strict delineation of number-theoretic expressions and non-number-theoretic expressions, unless additional code is used to enforce such strict delineation.
 The result is almost inevitable - there is a confusion of number-theoretic expressions and non-number-theoretic expressions, and this produces an erroneous result.

-I have now added an extension to my paper An Error in a Computer Verified Proof of Incompleteness by Russell O’Connor (PDF) on a computer proof by Russell O’Connor, showing that the proof, although supposedly fully checked by computer, actually relies on untenable assumptions regarding representability that are implicit in O’Connor’s definitions in his proof.
+I have now added an extension to my paper An Error in a Computer Verified Proof of Incompleteness by Russell O’Connor on a computer proof by Russell O’Connor, showing that the proof, although supposedly fully checked by computer, actually relies on untenable assumptions regarding representability that are implicit in O’Connor’s definitions in his proof.
+O’Connor claims, among other things, that his computer proof proves that the formal system can express certain expressions - but if one actually looks at the computer code, one will see that it only proves that these certain expressions satisfy a definition made by O’Connor and which he calls “representability”- and then simply assumes that this is the same as the computer actually proving that these certain expressions can be expressed by the computer system.
+While I would not wish to accuse O’Connor of any deliberate dishonesty, to call such a proof a fully computer checked proof is a gross misrepresentation of the truth.
 This also may make you wonder how many other implicit assumptions are included in other claims of fully computer checked proofs.
 See also the page computer-checked proofs.

 One person suggested a counter-argument to the above, and claimed that O’Connor’s proof was correct because the proof was based on a theory of types; his argument was as follows: